Lens Stochastic Diffraction: A Signature of Compact Objects in Gravitational-Wave Data

 Here $\mu_+>1$ is the primary image magnification, not directly observable, and $h_0(t)=\sum_{p=+,\times} F_p(t)h_{0,p}(t)$ includes the detector antenna pattern.
-The index $I$ labels the additional images and $h_0^\dagger$ is the Hilbert-transform of the unlensed signal, accounting for the phase difference in negative parity images \cite{Dai:2017huk,Ezquiaga:2020gdt}. \footnote{ Positive parity images can be included in Eq.~\eqref{eq:lensed_time_domain} by adding $\sum_M\sqrt{\mu_M}h_0(t-t_M)-\sum_N\sqrt{\mu_N}h_0(t-t_N)$, where $M,N$ index secondary minima and maxima of the time delay, respectively. } Under the sparsity assumption there is one image per lens $I\to l$ and $\mu_{I}\approx \mu_{-}(y_k)$ is well approximated by Eq.~\eqref{eq:mu_pl}
+The index $I$ labels the additional images and $h_0^\dagger$ is the Hilbert-transform of the unlensed signal, accounting for the phase difference in negative parity images \cite{Dai:2017huk,Ezquiaga:2020gdt}. \footnote{ Positive parity images can be included in Eq.~\eqref{eq:lensed_time_domain} by adding $\sum_M\sqrt{\mu_M}h_0(t-t_M)-\sum_N\sqrt{\mu_N}h_0(t-t_N)$, where $M,N$ index secondary minima and maxima of the time delay, respectively. } Under the sparsity assumption there is one image per lens $I\to l$ and $\mu_{I}\approx \mu_{-}(y_l)$ is well approximated by Eq.~\eqref{eq:mu_pl}.

 The \textit{lens stochastic diffraction} (LSD) signal is defined by the sum of additional images in Eq.~\eqref{eq:lensed_time_domain}.
-Although stochastic, it differs from GW backgrounds: \begin{enumerate} \item LSD is neither stationary nor Gaussian: its correlation with the primary GW signals is determined by the lens mass distribution (Eq.~\ref{eq:time_delay}). \item Although most GW backgrounds are isotropic, the LSD is received from the same sky localization as the main signal. \item The waveform of individual LSD contributions is known from the resolved signal $h_0$ (Eq.~\ref{eq:lensed_time_domain}), up to parameter-estimation uncertainties. \end{enumerate} LSD also differs from the contribution on the astrophysical stochastic background \mz{from magnified high redshift sources}~\cite{Buscicchio:2020cij,Buscicchio:2020bdq,Mukherjee:2020tvr}. \mzc{similar to echoes?}
+Although the time distribution is stochastic, LSD differs from GW backgrounds: \begin{enumerate} \item The waveform of individual LSD contributions is known from the primary signal $h_0$ (Eq.~\ref{eq:lensed_time_domain}), up to parameter-estimation uncertainties. \item LSD is strongly direction dependent, with the same sky localization as the main signal.
+GW backgrounds are approximately isotropic (extragalactic/cosmological) or correlated with the Milky Way. \item LSD is neither stationary nor Gaussian: its correlation with the primary GW signals is determined by the lens mass distribution (Eq.~\ref{eq:time_delay}). \end{enumerate} LSD also differs from the contribution of magnified high redshift sources to the astrophysical GW background~\cite{Buscicchio:2020cij,Buscicchio:2020bdq,Mukherjee:2020tvr}.

-Examples of LSD realizations following an $30+30M_\odot$ equal-mass, non-spinning merger are shown in Fig.~\ref{fig:lsd_pedagogical} for different lens masses.
+Examples of LSD realizations following a $30+30M_\odot$ equal-mass, non-spinning merger are shown in Fig.~\ref{fig:lsd_pedagogical} for different lens masses.
 The projected density $\bar \kappa_c=0.05$ corresponds to a source at $z_S=1$ with $f_c=1$.

-\section{Temporal distribution and signal-to-noise ratio}
+\paragraph*{\bf Temporal distribution and signal-to-noise ratio.}